-- You, as the male parent, were married to, or the civil partner of, the child's mother at the time of birth
+- You, as the male parent, are married to, or the civil partner of, the child's mother at the time of birth

 - You have legally adopted the child

-- Your name is on the child's birth certificate (for children born after a certain date – 1 December 2003 in England and Wales, 4 May 2006 in Scotland, and 15 April 2002 in Northern Ireland.)
+- You are named on the child's birth certificate (for children born after a certain date – 1 December 2003 in England and Wales, 4 May 2006 in Scotland, and 15 April 2002 in Northern Ireland.)

-Female partners who are married or in a registered civil partnership at the time of donor insemination or fertility treatment will both have automatic parental responsibility.
-If the same-sex partners are not married or civil partnered, only the birth mother will have automatic parental responsibility and her partner will need to seek parental responsibility in the same ways as listed above.
+Female partners who are married or in a registered civil partnership at the time of donor insemination or fertility treatment will each have automatic parental responsibility.
+If the same-sex partners are not married or civil partnered, only the birth mother will have automatic responsibility, and her partner will need to seek parental responsibility, following the same process as detailed above.

-The rules relating to parental responsibility for male partners who have a child through surrogacy and for parents who have transitioned or are in the process of gender transitioning are more convoluted and legal advice from a practitioner who specialises in this area should be sought.
-Talk to Goodsells today so that we can assist you.
+The law regarding parental responsibility for male partners who have a child through surrogacy and for parents who have transitioned, or are in the process of gender transitioning is slightly more complex and legal advice from a practitioner who specialises in this area should be sought.

 Essentially parental responsibility lasts until the child is 18 and it means you have the right to be involved in significant matters relating to the child's welfare and wellbeing, particularly in relation to:

-- the child's education (particularly in relation to deciding on the type of education provided, and receiving school reports and attending parent-teacher meetings)
+- The child's education (particularly in relation to deciding on the type of education provided, receiving school reports and attending parent-teacher meetings)

-If parental responsibility has been granted via an agreement with the birth mother or via a court order then it can also be removed by a court.
+If parental responsibility has been granted via an agreement with the birth mother or a court order, then it can also be removed by a court.

-When a child is formally adopted, the new parents become the persons with parental responsibility and any other person who formerly had parental responsibility will lose it, including the birth mother.
+When a child is formally adopted, the new parents become the persons with parental responsibility and any other person who formerly had parental responsibility will relinquish this right, including the birth mother.

 Parents who do not live with their children, whether they have parental responsibility or not, are required by law to pay child maintenance.
-The court treats parental responsibility and child maintenance as two separate issues and the amount to be contributed can either be agreed with the primary carer or an assessment will be made by the Child Maintenance Service (CMS).
+The court treats parental responsibility and child maintenance as two separate issues and the amount of maintenance to be paid can either be agreed with the primary carer or an assessment will be made by the Child Maintenance Service (CMS).

 Parents have the right to reasonable contact with their child as long as there is no risk to the child's welfare.
 Unless a prohibited steps order has been put in place by a court to prevent contact, a primary carer (the person with whom the child lives on a day-to-day basis) cannot prevent a non-resident parent from having contact with their child.

-An unmarried father who does not have parental responsibility has the right to apply to the court for certain court orders in relation to having contact with his child and if the child is in the care of the Local Authority, he has the right to reasonable contact.
+An unmarried father who does not have parental responsibility has the right to apply to the court for certain court orders to secure contact with his child and if the child is in the care of the Local Authority, he has the right to reasonable contact.